osa-ora/hr-mcp-agent-demo/README.md

 ```

-The database is configured in the file db.py, you can update it to point to your database:
+The database is configured in the file db.py and it inherit the value from config file which get these values from .env file.
+You can update that file .env it to point to your database:

 ```
+from config import DATABASE_URL

 engine = create_engine(
-    "postgresql+psycopg2://postgres:postgres@localhost:5432/hrdb",
+    DATABASE_URL or "postgresql+psycopg2://postgres:postgres@localhost:5432/hrdb",
     echo=False
 )
 ```